Odyssey: Post-classical

 Beyond classical antiquity and into the Byzantine era, the spread of the Greek language—and the consequent internal translation of the Homeric texts as it spread—maintained the Odysseys relevancy and status.
 (Note: Some scholars have argued that religious tension in this period was caused by the spread of Christianity because Homer was increasingly identified as pagan, but there is no academic consensus.)
-Armstrong says both epics may have dropped from knowledge otherwise, citing Beowulf as an example of this fate.
+Armstrong says the Iliad and the Odyssey might have dropped from knowledge otherwise, citing Beowulf as an example of this fate.
 The orthodox Byzantine view was that Homer wrote the two epics alongside the Homeric Hymns and the Batrachomyomachia, with some philological scepticism over the latter.
-The Iliad and the Odyssey remained widely studied throughout the Middle Ages and were used as school texts within the Byzantine Empire.
+The two epics remained widely studied throughout the Middle Ages and were used as school texts within the Byzantine Empire.
 Homeric Greek was difficult for Byzantine students, requiring paratexts to explain grammatical and mythological references.
 Much of the surviving Byzantine scholarship was originally intended as educational material.
-(Note: We have one surviving work from an anonymous Byzantine scholar (published as Homeric Epirisms in 1983), probably from the mid-9th century.)
+(Note: We have one surviving work from an anonymous Byzantine scholar (published as Homeric Epimerisms in 1983), probably from the mid-9th century.)
 Students probably did not have physical copies of the epics, but certain manuscripts might have been made available to talented students.
 They primarily learned via dictation and repetition.

 According to Lamberton, the audience of the epics changed in the middle Byzantine age.
 Once the domain of grammarians and students, adults began to read them for pleasure and wondered the narratives of the Iliad and the Odyssey related to the wider Trojan narrative.
-The twelfth-century poet John Tzetzes produced Homeric Allegories for Manuel I Komnenos's consort, which summarised Odyssey and other texts.
+The twelfth-century poet John Tzetzes produced Homeric Allegories for Manuel I Komnenos's consort, which summarised the Odyssey and other texts.
 Mavroudi says Tzetzes' work married cultural concepts from the Homeric and Byzantine periods; Tzetzes compared Manuel I to the kingly figures of Zeus and Agamemnon, and depicted Odysseus with a protruding stomach.

 Byzantine interpretation was influenced by the Homeric Questions of Porphyry by way of Neopythagorean and Neoplatonic scholars.
 The Byzantine scholar and archbishop Eustathios of Thessalonike (c.
 1115) wrote exhaustive commentaries on both of the Homeric epics that were seen as authoritative by later generations; his commentary on the Odyssey alone spans nearly 2,000 oversized pages in a twentieth-century edition.
-The first printed edition of the Odyssey, or the editio princeps, (Note: The Odyssey was not the only text in this edition: it included all works classically attributed to Homer: the Illiad, the Batrachomyomachia, and the Homeric Hymns.
-Maria Mavroudi attributes Demetrios' assemblage of all prospective Homeric texts for his editon to the interest of Byzantine scholars in interpreting the texts over debating their authorship.) was produced in 1488 by the Greek scholar Demetrios Chalkokondyles, who was born in Athens and studied in Constantinople.
+The first printed edition of the Odyssey, or the editio princeps, (Note: The Odyssey was not the only text in this edition: it included all works classically attributed to Homer: the Iliad, the Batrachomyomachia, and the Homeric Hymns.
+Maria Mavroudi attributes Demetrios' assemblage of all prospective Homeric texts for his edition to the interest of Byzantine scholars in interpreting the texts over debating their authorship.) was produced in 1488 by the Greek scholar Demetrios Chalkokondyles, who was born in Athens and studied in Constantinople.
 His edition was printed in Milan by a Greek printer named Antonios Damilas.